Exawind/amr-wind/docs/sphinx/user/inputs.rst

    If this value is greater than zero, it indicates the frequency (in timesteps) at which Kinetic Energy is computed and printed to the log file.

+.. input_param:: io.enstrophy_int

+   **type:** Integer, optional, default = -1

+   If this value is greater than zero, it indicates the frequency (in timesteps) at which Enstrophy is computed and printed to the log file.

 .. input_param:: io.check_file

    **type:** String, optional, default = "chk"